 Rising Stars

-IWater’s Rising Stars programme offers a range of tailored opportunities designed to accelerate the development of a group of early-career professionals.
+IWater’s Rising Stars programme offers a range of tailored opportunities designed to accelerate the development of a group of early-career professionals who are IWater members.

 About the Rising Stars programme